 Evidence-based Interventions Under the ESSA

-The CDE’s Evidence-based Interventions Under the Every Student Succeeds Act (ESSA) Web page includes resources to explain and define “evidence-based” interventions under the ESSA, as well as useful links for selecting evidence-based interventions such as the U.S. Department of Education’s Non-regulatory Guidance: Using Evidence to Strengthen Education Investments (PDF).
+The CDE’s Evidence-based Interventions Under the Every Student Succeeds Act (ESSA) web page includes resources to explain and define “evidence-based” interventions under the ESSA, as well as useful links for selecting evidence-based interventions such as the U.S. Department of Education’s Non-regulatory Guidance: Using Evidence to Strengthen Education Investments (PDF).

 Evidence for ESSA Database